AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 *   Luma – New Seasonal Collection Announcement
 *   Depending on which test profile you used, you should receive one of the following emails:
-    * Jenna: Luma Women's Collection
+    * Leora: Luma Women's Collection
-    * Chris: Luma Men's Collection
+    * Stanleigh: Luma Men's Collection
-    * Benny: Luma – 20% Off Collection
+    * Louise: Luma – 20% Off Collection
 *   If you did not open the second email: The Luma – 20% Off Collection

 >[!TAB Check your work]